dropbox/dropshots/README.md

 either from the `gradlew` CLI or directly from the IDE, will validate the screenshots against the new reference images.

+### Custom Validation

+By default Dropshots will fail assertions if the supplied ImageComparator returns any pixels that don't match the reference image.
+If that is too strict for your use case, then you can supply a custom `ResultValidator` to specify how comparison results should be validated.

+The included `CountValidator` validates comparison results which contain no more than the specified number of pixel differences.
+The included `ThresholdValidator` validates comparison results which contain no more then the specific percentage of pixel differences, based on the entire image size.

 ## License

     Copyright (c) 2022 Dropbox, Inc.